jcp-org/Java-and-AI-Working-Group/README.md

 # Java-and-AI-Working-Group
-Java and AI is a working group to promote the use of Java in Artificial Intelligence.
+Java and AI is a working group is the JCP EC working group to promote, support and accelerate development of Java platform for Artificial Intelligence.

-# Purpose

-The purpose of this working group is to ...

 # People and Organizations

 * Mala Gupta, Jetbrains
 * Heather Vancura, Java Community Process
 * Tanja Obradovic, Eclipse Foundation
-* ?, Oracle
 * Zoran Sevarac, Deep Netts

 # Challanges

-What do we want to solve
+* What do we want to solve (what needs to be solved?)

-What needs to be done and what are the next steps

-What should be the final result, where we want to be
+* What should be the final result, where we want to be

-Accelerate development of AI in Java on the platform level
+* What needs to be done and what are the next steps (roadmap)

 # Related Open JDK Projects

 * Panama - connect Java with other platforms (C, Python, ..) while preserving key benefits of Java platform security, stability and performance, and reducing maintainance overhead and cost
 * Vector API - use CPU vector opertaions and accelerate primitive mathematical operations used for AI/machine learning
 * Babylon - Code transformation GPU programming